danielfett/draft-dpop/main.md

 [@!RFC6750], Section 3.
-*  An `error` parameter ([@!RFC6750], Section 3) SHOULD be included to indicate the reason why the request was declined, if the request included an access token but failed authorization.
+*  An `error` parameter ([@!RFC6750], Section 3) SHOULD be included to indicate the reason why the request was declined, if the request included an access token but failed authentication.
 Parameter values are described in Section 3.1 of [@!RFC6750].
 * An `error_description` parameter ([@!RFC6750], Section 3) MAY be included
 along with the `error` parameter to provide developers a human-readable